 About Dr Graham Brooker

 My primary research interests are millimetre wave imaging systems based on FMCW technology.
-In this genre, my current focus is the development of a bistatic radar pair operating at 77GHz that will be able to generate 3D bistatic images.
+In this genre, my current focus is the use of commercially available plasma displays for use as millimetre wave radiation detectors and mixers.
+By exploiting this technology we hope to be able to produce low cost radar cameras capable of generating 3D images of a scene.
 However, I am interested in all aspects of radar and other remote sensing including harmonic transponders for tracking insects, electronic warfare, radar acoustic interaction and microdoppler signature analysis.
 My secondary interest is in biomedical engineering, with a focus on rehabilitation and diagnostic systems.
-The current focus of this research is on the development of low-cost devices to facilitate at-home use, or application in the 3rd world using the now ubiquitous mobile phone networks.
-Projects include hand movement and rehabilitation and respiratory functions among many.
+My current projects include pregnancy and birth monitoring, vestibular stimulation as well as hand movement and rehabilitation among many.

 I was a radar engineer with 20 year's experience in industry before moving into academia in 1999.
 Since then I have successfully supervised four PhD and four ME degrees to completion and am currently supervising two PhD students and myriad honours theses.

 To date, I have been involved in two ARC linkage projects, one related to the sensing aspects of vehicle safety and the other to harmonic and optical tracking of plague locusts from a UAV.
 I have received a number of other grants including ECR, SEDQUI and TIES.

 View my profile for more information including my full publication history.